-To qualify for the Tier Two parishioner tuition rate, a Tier Two certification form must be completed and signed by your pastor and submitted to LCA's business office.
+To qualify for the Tier Two parishioner tuition rate, a Tier Two Parish Certification Form must be completed and signed by your pastor and submitted to LCA's business office.
 Forms are available in the LCA business office and on the LCA website.